krispraws/advent-of-code-2021-kotlin/README.md

 # advent-of-code-2021-kotlin

 This repository uses the [Advent of Code Kotlin Template][template] delivered by JetBrains.

+By intent, the code is not particularly robust or efficient.
+My goal was to try unfamiliar language constructs and try to make it re-usable.

 To run the code:
 ```
 ./gradlew wrapper